Facing Assault and Battery Charges? Here’s What You Need to Know

 Battery doesn’t even necessarily have to include actual harm or injury.
 It could include any form of physical touch that the victim has reason to consider offensive.

 While battery can exist as a crime of its own, a few states like Texas and Maryland make no distinction between assault and battery.
 Under Maryland law, assault is defined to include both these concepts, under the categories first-degree assault and second-degree assault.
+This is one reason why Baltimore has a high crime rate.

 So let’s look at the various types of assault that exist, and how the law addresses them.